 1 small cup butter, 1 cup white sugar, 1 egg beaten separately, 1 cup dates cut fine, 2 cups flour, 2 teaspoons baking powder; this makes it real stiff; roll out and put in pan.
 Bake in a moderate oven (375°F) about 25 minutes. —Mrs. N. Pogue

 Mom always made her homemade date squares extra thick and cut them in generous-sized pieces, almost coaster-sized.
 Well, I might be exaggerating a tiny bit, but not much — her squares were big — BIG!

 And so rich and crumbly and good tasting too!
 I loved eating them, and I know you will too.

 It's the only recipe for date squares that you'll ever need, and as a bonus, I have included Mom's vintage date cookie recipes to make what I call ALMOST date squares.

-Use Mom's favorite date squares recipe to make crumbly homemade treats with the rich, exotic flavor of dates.
-You'll find they are perfect for serving at your next party or on any occasion.
+Use Mom's favorite old fashioned date squares recipe to make crumbly homemade treats with the rich, exotic flavor of dates.
+You will find they are perfect for serving at your next party or for any occasion.
 They make the occasion.
 Enjoy!